About LGBTQ Merced

 Meet our team!

 Eli Sachse, BSN, RN, a transgender man, settled in Merced in 2009.
 He created the first transgender and non-binary support group in Merced, Genderpeers, and ran it on a volunteer basis for three years (2019-2021), connecting trans people to resources that did not previously exist in the Central Valley.
-He is the founder of GLSEN Merced, and Merced Pride Center, now renamed.
-He curated the first two LGBTQ+ art exhibitions at the MAC, now an annual tradition.
+He is the founder of LGBTQ Merced, GLSEN Merced, and the Merced Pride Center in the MAC.
+He curated the first two large LGBTQ+ art exhibitions at the MAC.
 He sewed the 24-foot long rainbow pride flag that was carried down main street during Merced’s first downtown pride celebration in 2019.
 He is a traveling registered nurse who also deploys to disasters with the American Red Cross.
-He has experience creating and presenting cultural sensitivity training for all audiences, and is motivated to re-establish an inclusive and sustainable Pride Center for Merced.

 Alexander Thorsman is a nonbinary individual and a Merced County native.
 Their goals include being more actively involved in mental health and LGBTQ+ advocacy.
 Their interests include reading, writing, swimming, and nature, with a deep love and affection for animals.